 A petition to add or remove supervisory or part-time employees will only be timely if:

 - The party challenging the status of the employee has put the other party on notice during negotiations for the next collective bargaining agreement; and

 - The unit clarification petition is filed prior to the signing of the next collective bargaining agreement.

-Petitions concerning a change of circumstances that potentially alters the community of interest of an existing bargaining unit as to require positions to be added or removed must be filed within a reasonable time of the change.
+A petition to add or remove positions to or from an existing bargaining unit due to a change of circumstances that alters the community of interest, must be filed within a reasonable time of the change.

 - Change of circumstances is any event that alters the duties, skills, or working conditions of the employees in the bargaining unit.